SenudaJayalath/Resources-for-Uniswap-V3-Deployment/mock-contracts/README.md

-# Deploy a seet of mock contracts
+# Deploy a set of mock contracts

 Follow the following steps to deploy the set of mock contracts to our local EVM blockchain